TianWen580/myscripts-openmmlab/README.md

 # myscripts-openmmlab
-there are some python scripts processing dataset, inferencing etc. wrote when I using openmmlab.
+There are some python scripts processing dataset, inferencing etc. wrote when I am using openmmlab.